 Are uninstalls as important as installs?

-Installs tend to get most of the attention around here, which makes sense.
-Installs happen way more frequently than uninstalls.
-And while I have no scientific evidence to support this theory, think about it.
-You install applications on your computer, and whether you use them or not, they tend to stay there.
+Of course, installs happen way more frequently than uninstalls.
+Think about it: You install applications on your computer, and whether you use them or not, they tend to stay there.
 And don't even get me started on the constant barrage of updates we install.
 In most cases, applications and updates stay installed until our computers either get reimaged or the hard drive dies and goes to that big hard drive farm in the sky.

 How to silently uninstall applications with PDQ Inventory